tolssev/tolssev/README.md

 👋 About me
 ---
-I am a novice Web-developer and just a programmer.
+Hello World!
+I am a self-taught programmer.
 I am currently\
 studying and practicing on my projects.
 I want to find a job soon.

 💪 Skills